MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/isnan-isnan-isnanf.md

 ---
 # `isnan`, `_isnan`, `_isnanf`

-Tests if a floating-point value is not a number (NAN).
+Tests if a floating-point value isn't a number (NAN).

 ## Syntax